 Good Night Stories for Rebel Girls - 100 Inspiring Young Change Makers – My teen has loved the Rebel Girls series since the first one came out.
 Each of the books features 100 women and girls who have changed the world.
 There is a one page biography of each person, along with a full-page painting of her.
 The biographies are written in a way that makes them accessible to young children but also interesting to older girls.
 I highly recommend any book in the series, but the newest one (100 Inspiring Young Change Makers) is Grace's favorite because it's written by and features women between the ages of 11 and 30.

-Mix & Makeup Lip Shimmer Kit - I didn't originally intend to get this for Allie, but she saw it on YouTube (the bane of my shopping life) and said it was the coolest thing ever.
-It is a kit where you mix up your own colors of lip gloss from scratch, pack them in to little popsicle-shaped containers, and then have a slightly sticky lip gloss to wear forever.
-It has mixed reviews on Amazon, but I think I'm going to get it for her just for the fun factor of making her own stuff..
+Create Your Own Lip Balm Kit – I didn't originally intend to get this for Allie, but she saw it on YouTube (the bane of my shopping life) and said it was the coolest thing ever.
+It is a kit where you mix up your own colors of lip gloss from scratch, pack them in to little containers, and then have a slightly sticky lip gloss to wear forever.
+It has great reviews on Amazon, so I think I'm going to get it for her just for the fun factor of making her own stuff.

 Lego - These days, Allie asks for Lego and only Lego for Christmas.
 She loves Harry Potter and has every Harry Potter Lego set made in the last five years sitting built on our piano.
-I also got her the new set of Harry Potter mini figures.
+(They are normally for ages 9 and up, so probably not appropriate for this age unless you're doing it with them.)
+I got her the new set of Harry Potter mini figures.
 She will be excited for those because Lego for her is just another means of playing with dolls.
-Additionally, on her list this year are the Lego Friends Panda Jungle and the Jungle Rescue Base.
 If your kids do more free play, do yourself a favor and get a Lay N Go activity mat.
 We have three of them, and they have saved my sanity many times over the years.
 You just shovel the Lego back onto the mat, pick it up, pull the drawstring, and everything is cleaned up.
 Easy peasy.

 Build & Bloom Gear Kit – Along the same lines of Lego are these flowers made up of gears.
 Girls can build them in any way they want, and then turn the gears to make the flowers spin.
 They are pretty big and will require a nice, flat open space to play, but Allie asked for them this year.
 I thought they were pretty neat, too.

-A cute wallet - Allie is getting to an age where she wants to have her money close at hand (because she likes to spend it!).
-This particular brand has over 35 different designs in all different colors, so there's definitely something for every kid.
+Allie is getting to an age where she wants to have her money close at hand (because she likes to spend it!).
+This particular brand has 5 different designs in all different colors, so there's something for every kid.

-A stainless steel water bottle - This may not be the most exciting gift, but it is definitely something your girl will use day in and day out for a long time.
+This may not be the most exciting gift, but it is definitely something your girl will use day in and day out for a long time.
 I have a thing about plastic water bottles.
 I think they make the water taste bad, even the expensive ones, so I always go with stainless.
 I have a 40 ounce bottle personally, but that's a little much for my girls to carry.
-Theirs are 18 ounces which is a good amount for a long day out but not too heavy.
+Theirs are 14 ounces which is a good amount for a long day out but not too heavy.
+There are 40 (40!) different designs to choose from.

-Fun rain boots - My girls love rain boots.
+My girls love rain boots.
 I don't know why, but they are kind of obsessed.
 I like to send them when the girls go camping with their Girl Scout troop because they make things so much easier.
 They're not warm, so no good for the snow, but they are super fun for the other 3 seasons of the year.
+There are 40 different designs for these too.

-A cute umbrella - Do all kids love umbrellas?
+A cute umbrella – Do all kids love umbrellas?
 Both of mine do.
 Allie especially enjoys putting hers up in the car and in the house.
 If you walk anywhere at all, I think a nice kids' umbrella is a necessity.
 Adult sizes are too unwieldy for little hands, but a lot of kids' umbrellas are too small to do any good.
-This one is a nice size, and the little birdie on top is a cute bonus.
+This one is a nice size, and the little flower on top is a cute bonus.
+There are 21 different designs to choose from.

 Bearpaw boots – My 12-year-old and I both have Bearpaw boots for the winter, and we both LOVE them.
 She has natural tan, and I have black and dark red.
 They're our go-to shoes now, for every occasion from church to our afternoon walks.
 They are warm but not sweaty being made of natural wool inside, and they are very durable.
 The pair she had last year still look brand new despite being worn almost every day of the winter.
 Allie didn't get these this year; she wanted ones with a fringe.
 But she has already found that they are not as warm and comfy as Grace's and mine.

-A giant swing - We got our girls one of these a few Christmases ago, and they love it.
+A giant swing – We got our girls one of these a few Christmases ago, and they love it.
 They still play with it every time they're outside, and they can swing with each other or with their friends.
+It has a 660 pound weight limit and will last forever.
 It's a great addition to our swing set.
 Love, love, love this.

 A slackline kit – We're always on the lookout for what's new and exciting at my house, and this kit is it this year.
 My girls love to play on the slackline at the playground, and they would love to have one at home - if we had two adjacent trees that would work, which we don't.
 Basically, this is a wide tightrope that you hook up between two sturdy trees.
 It comes with an arm line for balance, too.
 Your kids can practice walking back and forth on it and balancing and jumping and doing all kinds of tricks.
 I think it would be super cool to have and may try to get Joe to rig up a post in the yard that would be as good as a tree.